kc3-lang/kc3/README.md

 # KC3 v0.1.17-git

-"The first graph-native programming language"
+"The first graph-native programming language."

 KC3 is a programming language with meta-programmation and a graph database embedded into the language.
-It aims to be the language for semantic programming, and programming the semantic web.
+The graph database allows for all definitions in the language and can define special operators in KC3 or in C. With a graph database at its core it aims to be the language for semantic programming, and programming the semantic web.

 You can easily convert each KC3 function to a C function.
 KC3 is both a language and a runtime.